neuekit/neuekit/README.md

 To get going with the framework you can:

-  * Download the latest release
-  * Open terminal and `cd` to the directory
-  * Then run `npm i`
-  * That's it once the dependancies have installed the postinstall script will be run and you are ready to code!

 In future sessions where you already have the dependancies you can just run `npm start`